Rudy Lai

 1 updates

-Amex GBT invested in AI fluency programs for employees to foster innovation and enhance AI adoption culture and capabilities.
+Amex GBT invested in improving AI fluency among employees to foster innovation and effective AI adoption in workplace processes.

 2024 Q4